Pain after Knee Replacement – What to Do?

 - Treatment: Local nerve blocks or medication therapy.

-- Complex regional pain syndrome (CRPS): A rare but serious cause of prolonged pain after surgery.
+- Complex regional pain syndrome (CRPS): A rare, but serious cause for prolonged pain after surgery.

 - Symptom: Swelling, discoloration, and excessive pain sensitivity of the joint.